 - Payment history (35 percent of your FICO score).
 Your score takes a hit if you have a pattern of missing or late credit card payments (known as delinquency).
 Payment history also incorporates the on-time payment of other debt sources, such as car and mortgage loans.

 - Length of credit history (15 percent of your FICO score).
-In general, the longer you’ve been building credit, the more beneficial it is for your score.
+Generally, the longer you’ve been building credit, the more beneficial it is for your score.
 A longer history of borrowing and making payments on time gives lenders confidence that you will repay your debts within the specified time frame.

 - Types of credit (10 percent of your FICO score).
 Your score will incorporate how many different forms of credit you’ve used, including credit cards and loans — also known as your credit mix.
 The more diverse your mix (assuming you’ve been making payments on time), the more beneficial it is to your score.